bakerjd99/smugpyter/NOTES.md

 Remarks about outstanding tasks and other `SmugPyter` issues.
 Base 36 GUIDS cross reference *the history* of `TODO.md`.

+### April 29, 2018

+* `PATCH` requests are missing in action again.
+The command to change keywords that worked last week has stopped working.
+I'm sure there are perfectly logical reasons but I am still annoyed.
+The return code provides no hint but it's clear from looking at the web site the command is not working.
+   I have seen this many times over the last ten years.
+What was working stops working - sometimes for good reasons but mostly because eccentric users like myself are such a tiny portion of SmugMug's business that they can make these changes without stampeding *enough* paying customers.
+   Regardless I will change `SmugPyter` so I can easily set the damn keywords by hand if necessary.

 ### March 19, 2018

  * Over the weekend I applied *kmeans* to all the images